jedidiahhwang/Destination-Planning-1/README.md

 ### Author
-Adam Hunter is an aspiring software engineer in the Orem, UT area.
+Adam Hunter is an aspiring web developer in the Orem, UT area.

 Learn more about the developer: www.linkedin.com/in/adam-hunter-